Soccer-Rodrygo winner helps Real Madrid maintain perfect start v Betis | Sports-Games

 Carlo Ancelotti's team fought back with a vengeance but missed several opportunities until they finally managed to break the deadlock in the 65th minute, when Rodrygo thumped home a close-range finish from a Federico Valverde cross.
 Real Madrid now top the table on 12 points, the only team to win all of their first four games.

-Betis responded eight minutes later when Real Madrid academy alumni Sergio Canales smashed an equalizer in between Thibaut Courtois legs.
-Carlo Ancelotti's team fought back with a vengeance but missed several opportunities until they finally managed to break the deadlock in the 65th minute, when Rodrygo thumped home a close-range finish from a Federico Valverde cross.

-Real Madrid now top the table on 12 points, the only team to win all of their first four games.
+"I'm coming back from an injury but feeling great.
+I want to be a starter and I think I have what it takes."
+One of the heroes of Real's run of comebacks to win the Champions League last season, the 21-year-old Brazil forward missed Real's first two games of the season with a leg muscle injury.
+He then came off the bench to deliver an assist last week against Espanyol.

+On Saturday he started alongside Vinicius Jr and Karim Benzema and helped Real create several chances as they enjoyed overwhelming control.
+But they were frustrated at times by a lack of precision in front of goal and also by an inspired Silva, who made three brilliant stops before Rodrygo managed to put Real back in front.
+Aurelien Tchouameni, 22, was the man of the match as he continues to impress since taking the place of stalwart midfielder Casemiro, who left Real to sign for Manchester United.

+He has added quality and an extra gear in the transition going forward to Ancelotti's team, turning any uncertainty among fans into a sense of optimism about the future.
 Second-placed Betis have nine points after their first defeat, two in front of Barcelona, Villarreal and Athletic Bilbao who still have a game in hand.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)